Leopard-2019/GifTastic/README.md

+# Giftastic #

 In this assignment,  the GIPHY API was used to make a dynamic web page that populates with gifs.
 I decided to use animals as a topic.

+this app is deployed at:  https://leopard-2019.github.io/GifTastic/

 The first eight tasks were completed in order to meet the minimum requirement.
 In addition, some activities of the bonus section were also completed.